-The Career Information Center is provided by Placement Services in Room 6 Student Services Building, 353-6474.
+The Career Information Center is provided by Career Development and Placement Services in Room 6 Student Services, 353-6474.
 The Center offers an extensive collection which includes: MSU curriculum information, occupational materials, guides to graduate schools, advice on planning a career or a job campaign and directories of employers in many fields.
 Both individual career advising with a professional staff member and a computer aided career-planning program are available.
-Placement Services also sponsors career information programs for campus clubs and special groups.
-The Minority Careers Program and the Success Conference for Women are two examples.